 - Create your custom validation method (using the examples below).
 In this example we'll use the URL method.

-- Add the validation function to your functions.php.
+- Add a validation function to your functions.php file.

-- Apart from the built-in validation rules, you will also see your custom rules: Number, URL, Length.
+- Select any field and the Advanced tab.
+Besides the built-in validation rules, you will also see your own rules: Number, URL, Length.

 - Add a Website field and choose URL validation method.